dci-labs/oneshot-certification-pipeline-template/README.md

 Note: You have to becareful with this parameter `max_images_per_batch`, since it requires to determine the Maximum number of images that will allow to run `preflight` check the containers in parallel.
 If you have a physical jumphost BM, then you can define up to `max_images_per_batch: 10`.
 We tested with `15` when free memory is 55G.
-If you have a VM as DCI machine, then please update as `2-3` images per batch.
+If you have a VM as DCI machine 12vCPUs and 20G Memory, then please update up to 4 images per batch.

 ## How to run Oneshot Certification with all green-scenario
 In this use-case, it expects all container images and helmchart report.yaml test cases are `PASSED`.